 rhoconnect dtach-install – (Mac OS / Linux only) This will install dtach to /usr/local/bin.

 rhoconnect redis-install – This will install to the system.
 On Mac OS / Linux, it will attempt to install in ‘/usr/local/bin’ (on windows, C:\redis-

 rhoconnect set-admin-password – Set the RhoConnect administrator password.
 The default password is blank ‘’.

 rhoconnect get-token – Get a RhoConnect API token to use for calling the RhoConnect REST API.

 On Mac OS / Linux, you need to install dtach (i.e. by running

 rhoconnect dtach-install) to run the following tasks:

-rhoconnect redis-stop – Stop the currently-running redis server.
+rhoconnect redis-stop – Stop redis running on localhost.

 rhoconnect start – Start the RhoConnect application in a new console.
 This requires a running redis server.